 United Kingdom: Delete Para 6

-Egypt: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.
+Egypt: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within the same country, between countries, and between regions of the world, is hindering economic and social development.

-UNESCO: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.
+UNESCO: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, which is hindering economic and social development.

-Russian Federation: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.
+Russian Federation: Lack of appropriate policies (including a lack of policy coherence across key information and knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.

+9 bis Overcoming the negative socio-economic situation of developing countries that affects, as regards to ICT, the ability of creating infrastructures and the training of the necessary human resources.

+9 ter Ensuring that international organizations play a role in developing technical standards and relevant policies on Internet, and in this regards, ensuring that ICTs, particularly the Internet, have a responsible use, so that they cannot be used on the basis of warmongering and terrorist interests or for the dissemination of racist and xenophobic messages or other messages encouraging hatred among individuals and peoples.

+Ensuring the necessary legal, policy and regulatory frameworks which are developed

+UNESCO: Education that reaches out to all members of society, education that provides genuine lifelong learning opportunities for all, with ICT savvy teachers and learners, empowered to useg technologies for sustainable development and building inclusive Knowledge Societies

 Ensuring the necessary legal, policy and regulatory frameworks and approaches at the national level to continue to promote investment in ICTs and infrastructure, foster entrepreneurship and innovation